gfx-rs/gfx/src/deferred/README.md

 # Deferred Shading Example

 This is an example of deferred shading with gfx-rs.
 It demonstrates the use of render targets and uniform buffers.
+It requires GL-3.2 to run.

 Two render targets are created: a geometry buffer and a result buffer.